elephantscale/es-training-new/deep-learning/tf2/Tensorflow-Image-Processing.md

 * We usually **augment training images**; not validation images
     - The goal is to expose the network to various images  to learn from

+* The original images are **NOT** modified

 * The generator will generate the images **at run time**

 * Note, the generator does not increase the training image set; it provides variations for each batch of data
+    - So if we had 1000 training images, the network will see 1000 training images.
+Some of the images will be augmented during training phase

 ---